If you wonder what to do with a history degree, here are some ideas.

 Maryanne Cronin, 2011:

 Being a history major changed the way I view the world around me.
 Being a Saint Mary's history graduate, I am confident in my abilities to think globally, converse eloquently, research responsibly, and write clearly.
 I entered Saint Mary's as an avid history fan, and I graduated with the tools essential to true historical scholarship.
 With this confidence in my abilities, I am able to look at events in history with an open mind and continually learn from it.
 My current project is putting my talents to use.
-I have been interning with the Orange County Child Abuse Prevention Center, reading documents and countless binders to develop reports.
-I am reading all of the success stories, statistics, programs, and getting a direct view of how a non-profit operates.
-I really love it.
+I interned with the Orange County Child Abuse Prevention Center, reading documents and countless binders to develop reports.
+I read all of the success stories, statistics, programs, and got a direct view of how a non-profit operates.
+I really loved it.
+That experience led me to the MA in Urban and Regional Planning at Cal State Polytechnical University, at Pomona, which I finished in 2013.
+I worked on water issues and now have a position as an assistant environmental planner for LSA Associates in Irvine, California.

 Erin Kaufman, Class of 2009: